QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Introduction

-The choice of \textsc{DisCoCat} is motivated by the fact that the derivations it produces essentially form a tensor network, which means they are already very close to how quantum computers process data.
+For the syntax-based case, which is admittedly the most complicated and interesting one from both a theoretical and an engineering point of view, we use the compositional model of \newcite{CoeckeSadrClark2010} -- often dubbed \discocat~(DIStributional COmpositional CATegorical).
+The choice of \discocat~is motivated by the fact that the derivations it produces essentially form a tensor network, which means they are already very close to how quantum computers process data.
 Furthermore, the model comes with a rigorous treatment of the interplay between syntax and semantics and with a convenient diagrammatic language.
 In Section \ref{sec:pipeline} we will see how the produced diagrams get a natural translation to quantum circuits -- the basic units of computation on a quantum computer\footnote{In the circuit-based, as opposed to the measurement-based, model of quantum computation.} -- and how sentences of different grammatical structure are mapped to different quantum circuits.
-We will also explain how tensor contraction (the composition function) has its expression in terms of quantum gates.
-We further discuss the role of noise on a NISQ device, and how this affects our designing choices for the circuits.
-The experiments are performed on an IBM NISQ computer provided by the IBM Quantum Experience platform\footnote{\url{https://quantum-computing.ibm.com}}.
+We further discuss the role of noise on a NISQ device, and how this affects our design choices for the circuits.
+The experiments are performed on an IBM NISQ computer provided by the IBM Quantum platform\footnote{\url{https://quantum-computing.ibm.com}}.

 For our experiments we use two different datasets.
-The first one (130 sentences) is generated automatically by a simple context-free grammar, with half of the sentences related to food and half related to IT (a binary classification task).
-The other one (105 noun phrases) is extracted from the \textsc{RelPron} dataset \cite{relpron}, and the goal of the model is to predict whether a noun phrase contains a subject-based or an object-based relative clause (again a binary classification task).
-We demonstrate that the models converge smoothly, and that they produce good results (given the size of the datasets) in both quantum and simulated runs.
+The first one (130 sentences) was generated automatically by a simple context-free grammar, with half of the sentences related to food and half related to IT (a binary classification task).
+The other one (105 noun phrases) was extracted from the \textsc{RelPron} dataset \shortcite{relpron}, and the goal of the model is to predict whether a noun phrase contains a subject-based or an object-based relative clause (again a binary classification task).
+As we will see later, although by any meaningful NLP standard the selected datasets and tasks are small-scale and rather trivial in nature, they already pose significant challenges for the current NISQ computers.